How Countries are Lifting the Lockdown

 For a further peace of mind, hotels will also have a Covid-19 certificate if they meet specific criteria for sanitation, social distancing and other protocols.

 France has begun easing the restrictions from May 11.
 Shops, schools and some markets are going to open slowly with face masks being required on public transportation.
-From June 2 restrictions will be lifted further, citizens are now allowed to go to a restaurant, bar and cafe with a 1 metre distance between tables to keep to social distancing rules.
+From June 2, citizens are now allowed to go to a restaurant, bar and cafe with a 1 metre distance between tables to keep to social distancing rules.

 Due to Paris being heavily impacted by the virus, restaurants are only allowed to be open for outdoor sitting in the city.
 Citizens can also travel more than 100 kilometres from their residences.
 More rules were relaxed by French Prime Minister Édouard Philippe.